AlexandraPetis/Proiect-testare-manuala/README.md

 - exploratory testing performed on the features
 - update tests are 100% passed (update tests will not generate other new issues that impact the application)

+#### Risks:
+?

+### 2.2 Test analysis

+- We plan on running full regression test on the current version

+### 2.3 Test design

+- All the test cases are written and reviewed

+### 2.4 Test implementation

+- all the test data is available and reviewed
+- this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority

+### 2.5 Test execution

+- the tests will be executed on the top 4 used browsers: Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari. if time will be available we will extend tests on Opera and Brave browser

+### 2.6 Test closure

+-	at least 95% of tests are passed
+-	no Critical issues have Open status

+### 2.7 Test monitoring and control

+?
 ##  3. Test deliverables

+- all the test data is available and reviewed
+- -	this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority

 ### 3.1 Test plan - link to test plan